 Table of Contents

-Social networking software allows users within your organization to collaborate on specific tasks by sharing various types of media with one another.
+Social networking software allows users within your organisation to collaborate on specific tasks by sharing various types of media with one another.
 With social networking software, users involved in a specific project have a virtual shared workspace, allowing them to receive updates and news about meetings, events, and other information vital to their individual project roles.
 Internal social networking content can also be shared externally (in the form of articles, blogs, podcasts, and newsletters).

 The benefits of social networking software

 - Improved collaboration between employees: By creating project-specific user groups, group members can easily share updates on projects, related media, and timelines for completion.
-Organizing events and meetings using internal social networking software lets you distribute invitations and share meeting minutes with attendees.
+Organising events and meetings using internal social networking software lets you distribute invitations and share meeting minutes with attendees.
 Employees have a platform to discuss projects through comments and live chat.

 Typical features of social networking software